launchdarkly/dotnet-core/README.md

 # LaunchDarkly monorepo for .NET SDKs and C# libs.

 This repository contains LaunchDarkly SDK packages for usage in .NET.
-This includes shared libraries, used by SDKs and other tools, as well as SDKs.
+This includes the SDKs, shared libraries, and other tools.

 ## Packages